hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 </table>
 </p> </details>

-The key functions required of my home media server are as follows:
+The key requirements of my home media server are as follows:

   1. That it have a [DLNA](https://windowsreport.com/dlna-servers/) and web-based streaming service for hosting downloaded content on the LAN